 “What an unusual morning,” he thought.
 “Why did it feel so strange?”
 Almost the whole time, Samuel had expected the station master to say those words.
 It was not at all surprising to him.
 Why else would the train be so late?

 In the distance near Washington Bridge he could see flashing lights and traffic that had piled up.

 “There was an accident,” the words played again in his head.
 “The train must have run into a car.”

 The traffic came to a dead stop and Samuel could see people getting out of their cars to see what was going on.
 Pulling to the right side of the road, Samuel decided to do the same.
 As he stepped out and began walking towards the lights, he saw the looks of horror on some of the faces of people walking back from the scene of interest.
 His heart began to beat faster.
 He didn’t want to ask anyone what happened.
 He wanted to see for himself.
 He could see the flashing lights clearly now, and people on stretchers.
-He saw police tape forming a perimeter blocking the entire road, and he walked straight up to it, out of the line of trees.
-He stopped in his tracks, looking up.
+He saw police tape forming a perimeter blocking the entire road, and he walked straight up to it, out of a line of trees and into the open sky.
+He stopped in his track, looking up.
 He knew these skies, but everything had changed now.
 The familiar sights and sounds of cars and trains were no longer.
 They were now replaced by the cries of those being rescued, the yells of the rescuers, and the slam in the distance of people getting back into their cars.

 Samuel’s eyes filled with tears.
-The scene reminded him of a story he’ read in the newspaper as a boy.
-But he could really only imagine it then.
+The scene reminded him of a story he’d read in the newspaper as a boy.
+But he could only imagine it then.
 Now it was right in front of him.